-Chart 2.20 NPL ratios of Mainland China's commercial banks
+Chart 2.20 NPL ratios of Mainland China's

+With local government debts coming due, various measures were successively launched debt-swap program in 2015 to address the sources of financial stability pressure.
 Furthermore, Mainland China's government expanded the local government debt-swap program by RMB4.9 trillion in 2016 to enable local governments to tackle their debt due problems.
 Meanwhile, the State Council decided to adopt a local government debt ceiling in order to reduce default risk of local government debts.